dvsander/mdb-snippets/notes.md

 ### Architecture

-- Query Language: interaction with the database and applicationss through client side libraries MongoDB Drivers
+- Query Language: interaction with the database and applications through client side libraries MongoDB Drivers
-- Document Data Model: management of namespecases, indexes, data structures, replication mechanism (writeconcern, readconcern)
+- Document Data Model: management of namespaces, indexes, data structures, replication mechanism (writeconcern, readconcern)
 - Storage layer: persistency later calls, system calls, disk flush, file structures, encryption/compression
-- Security: user management, network, authorisation
+- Security: user management, network, authorization
 - Admin: creating databases, logging infrastructure, management

 Multiple MongoD can form a replica set.
 1 node managing read/write (primary) and several others storing copies of the data.
 A failover protocol ensures in case of failover the system can elect a new master without downtime or loss of data.
 Replica sets can be deployed anywhere on different infrastructure.

 MongoDB is a scalable database.
-Different mongods can scale horizontally through sharding.
-A mongoS is a shard routing component handling all operations to the shard cluster transparantly.
+Different mongod processes can scale horizontally through sharding.
+A mongoS is a shard routing component handling all operations to the shard cluster transparently.

 Sharded clusters are composed of a mongos, replica sets and a special type of replica set, the config servers which manage all the metadata, how many mongos, how many replica sets etc.